smileys-tavern/smileys_umbrella/README.md

   * Commenting in Private rooms is hidden from search and your user page

 * Aggregate Pages
-  * Smileys generates some of it's own content via bots in Smileyscaretaker
+  * Smileys generates some of it's own content via bots in Smileysprocesses
   * The currently implemented bots scrape RSS feeds and transfer these summaries into Posts, allowing visitors to link into the full content and comment and vote on it here if they wish.
   * An example of one such is /r/news

 * Email Subscriptions
-  * Smileys Caretaker sends out emails asyncronously to every user with a subscription set
+  * Smileys Processes sends out emails asyncronously to every user with a subscription set
-  * Subscriptions will basically send the update info available in the sidebar, updating a user on:
+  * Subscriptions will basically send the update info available in their sidebar on-site, updating a user on:
-    * Shouts from other users
+    * Shoutouts from other users
     * Comment and vote activity on their very own latest posts
-    * New subscribers and posts on users Subscribed to rooms
+    * New subscribers and posts on their Subscribed to rooms

 * Real Time Updates
   * All voting, comment counts and responses to your content are updated to the visitors client in real time via efficient channels